oybek-turaev-cyber/HTB-CDSA-Prep/SOC-Path/Network_Traffic_Analysis#2/notes.md

         command & controls

 - **ICMP Tunneling:**
-    - an attacker will append data they want to exfiltrate to the outside world or another host in the data field in an ICMP request.
+    - an attacker wants to exfiltrate data to the outside world or another host in the data field in an ICMP request.
     - **Normal ICPM request == 48 bytes**
     - Seeing anything >> like **ICPM == 38000 bytes** >> super abnormal >> data appended to this request
     - In wireshark >> need to check each packet >> details >>
     - Sometimes, they are plain text and sometimes they are in encrypted version so that check them;
+    - Point here >> **attacker sends small, normal-looking ICMP requests to the victim
+        - they include instructions, commands**
+    - **Then, victim sends large amount of data responding as a reply >> passwords, or other data the attacker wanted**

 - **Preventing ICMP Tunneling:**
     1. Block ICMP Requests